ctb/zounds/README.txt

 zounds
 ======

-'zounds' is a client-server setup for running BLASTs on clusters by using XML-RPC to coordinate between the server & clients.
+'zounds' is a client-server setup for running many parallel BLASTs on clusters of computers.
+It uses XML-RPC to coordinate between the server & clients.

 The 'zounds-central' process runs on the server and serves both configuration information and sequences to clients upon request.